selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 - Amber banner: `PREVIEW MODE — This service is not yet published`
 - Buttons: Back to Editor · Deploy Now
-- Renders identical components as the public Service Detail page (§3.4)
+- Renders identical components as the public Service Detail page (§3.5)
 - What admins see = what customers see

+**Deploy Now behavior:**
+1. Runs the same field validation as Save in the CMS editor: minimum 1 `whatYouGet` entry, all required fields filled, `basePriceUSD` and `basePriceEUR` > 0.
+2. If validation fails: show inline errors on the preview page.
+Stay on preview — do not publish.
+3. If validation passes: sets `service.status → "active"`, redirect to `/admin/services` with a success toast: "Service published."
+4. If the service is already `active` (re-previewing a live service): button label changes to `Update Live`.
+Same behavior — no confirmation dialog needed.

 ---